vidisha7086/Interview_Questions/ReadMe_DSA.md

 ## Difference Between Concatenate and Append (Advanced Data Structures)

-When dealing with tuples, strings, queues, and linked lists, the difference between concatenation and appending becomes crucial in terms of <b>time complexity, memory usage, and <b> underlying data structure behavior.
+When dealing with tuples, strings, queues, and linked lists, the difference between concatenation and appending becomes crucial in terms of time complexity, memory usage, and underlying data structure behavior.

 | Data Structure  | Concatenation | Appending |
 |----------------|--------------|-----------|